martinmoene/expected-lite/README.md

 In a nutshell
 -------------
 **expected lite** is a single-file header-only library to represent value objects that either contain a valid value or an error.
-The library is a partly implementation of the  proposal for [std:&#58;expected](https://github.com/viboes/std-make/blob/master/doc/proposal/expected/DXXXXR0_expected.pdf) [1,2,3] for use with C++11 and later.
+The library is a partly implementation of the  proposal for [std:&#58;expected](http://wg21.link/p0323) [1,2,3] for use with C++11 and later.

 **Some Features and properties of expected lite** are ease of installation (single header), default and explicit construction of an expected, construction and assignment from a value that is convertible to the underlying type, copy- and move-construction and copy- and move-assignment from another expected of the same type, testing for the presence of a value, operators for unchecked access to the value or the error (pointer or reference), value() and value_or() for checked access to the value, relational operators, swap() and various factory functions.

+*expected lite* shares the approach to in-place tags with [any-lite](https://github.com/martinmoene/any-lite), [optional-lite](https://github.com/martinmoene/optional-lite) and with [variant-lite](https://github.com/martinmoene/variant-lite) and these libraries can be used together.

 **Not provided** are reference-type expecteds. *expected lite* doesn't handle overloaded *address of* operators.